 Current Georgia State University students may order transcripts via PAWS.
-If you selected your transcript request for pick-up, you can pick up your transcript at 292 Kell Hall (photo ID required) or have it mailed to you.
+If you selected your transcript request for pick-up, you can pick up your transcript at the Enrollment Services Center on your campus.
+See campus locations at: registrar.gsu.edu/assistance.
 If you have a financial obligation to the university, your transcript will not be released.
-For immediate service, please visit the Enrollment Services Center at 227 Sparks Hall.
-For all other inquiries, please call 404-413-2600.
+For immediate service, please visit the Enrollment Services Center on your campus.
+For all other inquiries, please call 404-413-2900.

 How to Request an Official Transcript